 - The IP address provides the user-configured, routable virtual address used for communication in and between LAN's - There are two versions of the IP protocol: version 4 and version 6. - IPv4 is the old guard, developed decades ago and still in use nearly everywhere.
 Fairly simple set of features and a 32 bit address.
-Will be focus of this discussion. - IPv6 was recently (~10 years ago) ratified to address some of the shortcomings of IPv4, including security features and a lack of address space.
-IPv6 addresses are 64 bits.
+Will be focus of this discussion. - IPv6 was designed to address some of the shortcomings of IPv4, including security features and a lack of address space.
+IPv6 addresses are 128 bits.